1. About clopidogrel

 Do not stop taking clopidogrel without first talking to your doctor or dentist.
 They'll tell you if you need to stop taking clopidgrel before a procedure.

 Yes, you can have vaccinations while taking clopidogrel.

-It's a good idea to mention to the doctor or nurse that you're taking a blood thinner.
+It's a good idea to mention to the doctor or nurse that you're taking an antiplatelet medicine.

 Will it affect my fertility?